jingkai27/hw-sinatra-saas-hangperson/docs/part_3_connecting_hangperson_to_sinatra.md

 Verify that when you click the New Game button, you get an error.
 This is because we've deliberately left the `<form>` that encloses this button incomplete: we haven't specified where the form should post to.
 We'll do that next, but we'll do it in a test-driven way.

-But first, let's get our app onto Heroku.
+But first, let's get our app onto Google App Engine.
 This is actually a critical step.
 We need to ensure that our app will run on heroku **before** we start making significant changes.

 * First, run `bundle install` to make sure our Gemfile and Gemfile.lock are in sync.
 * Next, type `git add .` to stage all changed files (including Gemfile.lock)
-* Then type `git commit -m "Ready for Heroku!"` to commit all local changes.
+* Then type `git commit -m "Ready for Deployment!"` to commit all local changes.
-* Next, type `heroku login` and authenticate.
+* Since this is the first time we're telling Google App Engine about the Hangperson app, we must type `gcloud project create hw-hangperson --set-as-default` to create the project.
-* Since this is the first time we're telling Heroku about the Hangperson app, we must type `heroku create` to have Heroku prepare to recieve this code and to have it create a git reference for referencing the new remote repository.
+* Then, type `gcloud app create --project=hw-hangperson` to link the app with the project.
-* Then, type `git push heroku master` to push your code to Heroku.
+* Then, type `gcloud app deploy` to push your code to Google App Engine.
-* When you want to update Heroku later, you only need to commit your changes to git locally, then push to Heroku as in the last step.
+* When you want to update Google App Engine later, you only need to commit your changes to git locally, then deploy to Google App Engine as in the last step.
-* Verify that the Heroku-deployed Hangperson behaves the same as your development version before continuing.
-A few lines up from the bottom of the Heroku output in the terminal should have a URL ending in herokuapp.com.
+* Verify that the Google App Engine-deployed Hangperson behaves the same as your development version before continuing.
+A few lines up from the bottom of the gcloud output in the terminal should have a URL ending in appspot.com.
 Find that, copy it to the clipboard, and paste it into a browser tab to see the current app.
 * Verify the broken functionality by clicking the new game button.

 -----